vatpac-technology/sops/docs/2607-update/ballina.md

 ### MAESTRO

-When MAESTRO is in use and an aircraft is departing for YBBN, **BA ADC** shall advise **BFL** when the aircraft commences taxi.
+When a departure is bound for YBBN and MAESTRO is in use, **BA ADC** shall advise **BFL** when the aircraft commences taxi.
 BFL will activate the flight in MAESTRO and advise of any delay that can be absorbed on the ground before departure.

 BFL may waive this requirement during periods of low traffic.